 Welcome to Ms. Pace's Speech and Language Page

-Hello Gateway Guardians, and welcome to another great year of fun and learning in room 310.
+Hello Gateway Guardians, and welcome to another great year of fun and learning.

 I am pleased to introduce myself as a proud graduate of Washington State University in Pullman, Washington.
 Go Cougs!
 Since my graduation from WSU in 1986, I have worked in a variety of settings, from head injury rehabilitation and skilled nursing facilities, to public schools.